Legionella Risk Assessment & Control

 Facilities such as hotels, bars, restaurants, hairdressers, commercial buildings, dental practices, hospitals and care homes should routinely test for legionella bacteria to prevent its growth.

-Periodic sampling and testing for the presence of legionella bacteria are necessary to show regulators and auditors that adequate control is being achieved.
+Periodic sampling and testing for the presence of legionella bacteria are necessary to show to regulators and auditors that adequate control is being achieved.

 It is recommended to test for legionella bacteria when: